sagivba/sagiv-barhoom.me/_posts/2022-02-24-enviroment_variables_powershell.md

 ---
 layout: post
-title:  "Environmental variables in powershell in a nutshell"
+title:  "Environment variables in powershell in a nutshell"
 author: "Sagiv Barhoom"
 date:   2022-02-24
 categories: PowerShell
 background: '/img/posts/pivot.jpg'
 ---

-# Environmental variables in powershell in a nutshell
+# Environment variables in powershell in a nutshell

+Getting and setting environment variables using powershell (on windows) ע

 ## GET
 ### Get all environment variables stored in the operating system: